Quasi-steady emission from repeating fast radio bursts can be explained by magnetar wind nebulae: Observed FRB properties

 We next compute the radio light curves associated with synchrotron emission from the magnetized nebula.
 To study the effect of progenitor model (USSN/CCSN), we use the best-fit $B_{\rm dip}$ and $P_i$ values obtained for each FRB source from Figure~\ref{fig:SED_Mej_Bdip_Pi}.
-The light curve data at various frequencies is obtained from: \citet{Marcote2017,Plavin2022,Rhodes2023} for R1, \citet{Niu2022,Zhang2023} for R2, and \citet{Bruni2023} for R3.
+The light curve data at various frequencies is obtained from: \citet{Marcote2017,Plavin2022,Rhodes2023} for FRB 20121102A, \citet{Niu2022,Zhang2023} for FRB 20190520B, and \citet{Bruni2023} for FRB 20201124A.
 The corresponding NS age is set to $t_{\rm age}=20\,(20)\,[10]\,{\rm yr}$ from Figure~\ref{fig:SED_Mej_tage}.
-We find that the radio flux predictions from the USSN and CCSN models, for the best-fit NS parameters, are effectively indistinguishable based on current observations for both R1 and R2.
-However, in case of R3, recent observations at $\nu=6\,{\rm GHz}$ clearly favor the CCSN progenitor model, which also agrees with our results based on the radio SEDs shown in Figure~\ref{fig:SED_Mej_Bdip_Pi}.
+We find that the radio flux predictions from the USSN and CCSN models, for the best-fit NS parameters, are effectively indistinguishable based on current observations for both FRBs 20121102A and 20190520B.
+However, in case of FRB 20201124A, recent observations at $\nu=6\,{\rm GHz}$ clearly favor the CCSN progenitor model, which also agrees with our results based on the radio SEDs shown in Figure~\ref{fig:SED_Mej_Bdip_Pi}.
 As expected, the radio light curve peaks at a later time and with a smaller synchrotron peak for larger ejecta mass $M_{\rm ej}$ and/or larger SN explosion energy $\mathcal{E}_{\rm sn}$ for the CCSN model.
-Although the synchrotron flux can reduce with an increase in $M_{\rm ej}$, especially for smaller $t_{\rm age}\sim 10\,{\rm yr}$ as in the case of R3, the spectrum is generally softer due to a smaller synchrotron peak.
+Although the synchrotron flux can reduce with an increase in $M_{\rm ej}$, especially for smaller $t_{\rm age}\sim 10\,{\rm yr}$ as in the case of FRB 20201124A, the spectrum is generally softer due to a smaller synchrotron peak.
 Lastly, the variation in synchrotron peak flux is marginally higher for CCSN progenitors with a larger SN explosion energy $\mathcal{E}_{\rm sn}$.